 Construction engineers are key players in promoting the successful implementation of any project worth its time and expense.
-They work with contractors to determine project challenges and to improve supply chain efficiency.
-Experienced construction engineers operate by the concept of value engineering.
-Their primary focus is to provide effective solutions without sacrificing the functionality of materials or components.
-Essentially, construction engineers deliver labor, equipment, and materials savings to contractors by using the least expensive materials to meet project requirements.
+They work with contractors to identify project challenges, provide value engineering, and ensure safety.
+Their primary focus is to provide effective solutions without sacrificing the functionality of the final product.
+Essentially, construction engineers deliver labor, equipment, and materials savings to contractors by employing efficient construction methods to optimize constructability without sacrificing safety.

-Most importantly, construction engineers ensure that strict compliance to OSHA environmental and work safety regulations is maintained in support of a zero-incident culture.
-These professionals work closely with safety officers to identify potential hazards and to develop adequate mitigation responses.
-They ensure that local, state, and federal permits are in order.
+Safety on a job-site is no accident (pun intended).
+Construction engineers ensure that strict compliance to OSHA environmental and work safety regulations are maintained in support of a zero-incident culture.
+They do this by providing the supporting engineering data that validates the construction means & methods on the project.
+They work closely with safety officers to identify potential hazards (safety critical lifts for example) and develop adequate mitigation plans.
+They ensure that all local, state, and federal requirements are followed.

 Construction engineers working in close collaboration with safety officers can reduce a contractor’s worker’s compensation EMR (Experience Modification Rate).
 An EMR quantifies a contractor’s safety record and future claims risk.
 A lower EMR leads to lower insurance premiums.